-Paul G. Allen helped bring major league soccer to the northwest when his Vulcan Sports and Entertainment joined the ownership group behind the Sounders FC.
-The announcement in 2007 was the result of years of work and enthusiasm on behalf of Seattle soccer fans.
+Paul G. Allen helped bring Major League Soccer to the Northwest when Vulcan Sports and Entertainment joined the ownership group behind the Sounders FC.
+The 2007 announcement that the Sounders FC would become an MLS team was the result of years of work and enthusiasm on behalf of soccer fans.

-That became a reality in 2002 with the opening of the Seahawks Stadium and Exhibition Center, renamed Qwest Field and Qwest Field Event Center in 2004, and renamed CenturyLink Field and CenturyLink Field Event Center in 2011.
-An open air facility which many critics argue is the best venue in the National Football League, CenturyLink Field is home to over 300 events annually ranging from soccer, to Supercross, concerts, graduation ceremonies, and trade shows.
+That dream became a reality in 2002 with the opening of the Seahawks Stadium and Exhibition Center, renamed CenturyLink Field and CenturyLink Field Event Center in 2011.
+An open-air facility which many critics argue is the best venue in the NFL, CenturyLink Field is home to more than 165 events annually ranging from soccer, to Supercross, concerts, graduation ceremonies and trade shows.
+In 2013, CenturyLink Field became the loudest NFL stadium when it broke the Guinness World Record for loudest crowd at an outdoor stadium.

-Allen has been named one of the top philanthropists in America – with lifetime giving of more than $1.5 billion – and is committed to leaving a majority of his estate to support communities throughout the Pacific Northwest and internationally.
-Allen gives back to the community through The Paul G. Allen Family Foundation, which works to transform lives and strengthen communities by supporting arts and culture, youth engagement, community development and social change, and scientific and technological advancement.
-He also gives directly, including $26 million in 2010 to Washington State University’s School for Global Animal Health.
+With lifetime giving totaling more than $1.5 billion, Allen is included among the world’s leading philanthropists who have pledged to donate the majority of their fortunes to charity.
+His giving is channeled through The Paul G. Allen Family Foundation, which works to catalyze change, transform lives and strengthen communities by supporting arts and culture, youth engagement, community development, social change and scientific and technological advancement.
+He also gives directly, including $281.8 million to Washington since 1990.

-Allen created the Allen Institute for Brain Science in Seattle in 2003 to accelerate understanding of the human brain in health and disease.
-The Institute has generated groundbreaking online public resources that integrate extensive genomic and neuroanatomical data, including interactive atlases of the mouse and human brain, which have become staple research tools for scientists worldwide.
+In addition to his business and philanthropic efforts, Allen has a true love of science.
+He created the Allen Institute for Brain Science in Seattle in 2003 to accelerate understanding of the human brain in health and disease.
+The Institute has generated groundbreaking online public resources, including interactive atlases of the mouse and human brain that have become indispensable research tools for scientists worldwide.
 In 2012, Allen pledged $300 million to significantly expand the Institute’s scientific programs.
+In 2013, he launched the Allen Institute for the Artificial Intelligence to explore critical questions in AI.

+His love of science reaches to the far ends of the universe.
 In 2004, Allen funded SpaceShipOne, the first privately-backed effort to successfully put a civilian in suborbital space.
-In 2011, Allen got back into the space business with the formation of Stratolaunch Systems which is developing an innovative airborne launch system.
-It will utilize the largest aircraft ever manufactured and will provide orbital access to space with greater safety, cost-effectiveness and flexibility.
+And in 2011, he got back into the space business with the formation of Stratolaunch Systems, which is developing a revolutionary airborne launch system.

-His independent film company, Vulcan Productions, has won numerous awards for feature films and documentaries, including the Emmy Award-winning Rx for Survival–A Global Health Challenge; the Peabody Award-winning Judgment Day: Intelligent Design; the PBS series This Emotional Life; and the PBS series The Blues.
+His award-winning film company, Vulcan Productions, develops and supports media projects that help audiences understand the world around them and respond to challenges.
+Vulcan Productions’ projects include the Interdependence Movement Annual Film Award-winning Girl Rising; the 2013 Sundance Film Festival Official Selection Pandora’s Promise; the Emmy Award-winning Rx for Survival–A Global Health Challenge; the Peabody Award-winning Judgment Day: Intelligent Design; the PBS series This Emotional Life; and the PBS series The Blues.